 In her experience, people in Montenegro are not ready to tell their stories, even if provided with identity protection because they are afraid that their words could be used in the wrong context.

 “I do not know where this fear comes from – it might arise from the country’s cultural background, or the lack of trust in the media, or it could be a matter of their personal preference,” she added.
 Chasing after sensational stories, the media in Montenegro sometimes neglect the interests of the child, when it should be their primary consideration.
 This, of course, does not help build the trust of people in media to share with them their hard life experiences.

-“A key message I remember from the Reuters training is that we need to think how we or someone close to us would feel if this story was published,” she said.
+“A key message I remember from the Thomson Reuters Foundation training is that we need to think how we or someone close to us would feel if this story was published,” she said.

 For another participants, Nikolina Mašnić, a journalist working for the Mina news agency, the training was eye-opening.

 "I learned some new methods to get the information I need.
 I also learned that it is crucial to enlighten the child rights issue without putting children at risk.
 We need to talk about the problem and protect children from any negative experiences due to our story,” she said.

 Milan Sekulović, a journalist with the daily newspaper Dan, found the training to be a great reminder of media ethics which can sometimes slip into the background due to the daily pressures in the newsroom.

 "I am much more cautious now when it comes to reporting on children,” said Sekulović.
 “I would never publish the name or a photo of a child victim or perpetrator of violence or any other details that could harm him/her.
 At the same time, I do my best to write about all those issues that are relevant to children in Montenegro including taboo ones like violence.
 The training made me aware of how little their voices are present in the media and so, I try to include their views more in stories about them.”